xeyler/brighamcampbell.com/content/notes/how-the-gameboy-works.md

 The Lion King actually had some pretty baller graphics.
 Not that I would know, of course...
 I spent that entire afternoon trying to get past one level.

-Since my first time playing that Gameboy, I've learned a lot more about how they work.
-Along the way, I got kind of involved with the Gameboy homebrew community (which is still surprisingly active, despite the Gameboy's age).
-An interesting discussion that I heard now and then was whether C was low-level enough to be useful for Gameboy development.
-Gameboy developers sat in one of two camps: C or assembly.

-I was a little more deviant.
-When I wrote a simple "hello world" program for the Gameboy, I opted to program it directly in machine code with a hex editor.
+Since my first time playing that Gameboy, I've become interested in how computers work.
+Coincidentally, the Gameboy has a lot to teach about classic computer architecture.

 ## Bytes all the way down